top of page

 Past volunteer activities have included serving dinner at a homeless shelter, teaching English classes at an immigrant center, stocking shelves at a food pantry, tutoring students at an after-school program, and hosting a holiday party for disabled adults.
 In addition, the group invites nonprofit leaders to come speak to YCF about their nonprofit organizations and the needs in our community.

-The group is led by Lisa Haas, Community Investments Director, two parent advisors – Ginger Morgan and Melissa Williams – and high school seniors in elected leadership positions.
+The group is led by Lisa Haas, Community Investments Director, parent advisors, and high school seniors in elected leadership positions.

 Questions?
 Please email Lisa Haas